sajedehfzh/turbine/README.md

     ```

 2.  **Edit the `.env` file**:
-    Open the `.env` file and ensure the paths to the CSV files are correct.  they are set to:
+    Open the `.env` file and ensure the paths to the CSV files are correct.
+They are set to:
     ```
     TURBINE1_CSV_PATH=Turbine1.csv
     TURBINE2_CSV_PATH=Turbine2.csv
     ```
     You can also change the `MONGO_URI` if your MongoDB instance is running on a different address.

-### Backend Setup
+#### Backend Setup

 1.  **Install Dependencies**:
     Navigate to the project root and install the required Python packages.